ssproessig/ipc-adapter/20_Sources/IpcAdapter/Components/AmqpComponents/doc/AmqpComponents_MRS.md

-# IpcAdapter Sink Components
+# AMQP Components

-## R-IPCA-AMQPSNK-001: Provide AmqpExchangeSink
-The system SHALL provide a sink called `AmqpExchangeSink` that provides means to send pipeline data to an AMQP exchange.

-## R-IPCA-AMQPSNK-002: Configuring AmqpExchangeSink
+## R-IPCA-AMQPCFG-001: Configuring AMQP parameters
+The module `AmqpComponents` SHALL provide an `IConfigurable` that supports shared configuring AMQP parameters.
+It SHALL be called `AmqpConfigurable`.

-The `AmqpExchangeSink` SHALL support configuring
+The `AmqpConfigurable` SHALL support configuring

 - `amqp.host`  the host as `QHostAddress` the AMQP server runs at
 - `amqp.port`  the port as `quint16` the AMQP server runs at